FIU-SCIS-Senior-Projects/BOLO-Flier-Creator/README.md

 The project is set up for an effective BDD/TDD workflow.
 Tests are contained in the test/ directory which contain directories for unit, functional, and accpetance tests.

+To execute Functional and Unit tests with coverage reports:
+`npm test`

+Coverage reports are stored in `./coverage` directory.

-To run or functional tests:
+To run individual tests:
-`mocha test/unit`
+`mocha test/unit` -or- `npm run unit-test`
 `mocha test/functional`

 The --watch flag can be used to watch for any changes to tests during